-- The open source VM tools package is installed so it will respond to shutdown/restart commands from the hypervisor.
+Note: The OVA already includes the open-source VM tools package to respond to shutdown/restart commands from the hypervisor.

 Deployment using the VMWare ESXi web interface